 Why make the transition to Edge?

-For those who favour Internet Explorer and the legacy version of Edge, Microsoft’s backwards compatibility functionality within the new version of Edge.
+For those who favour Internet Explorer and the legacy version of Edge, Microsoft’s backwards compatibility functionality within the new version of Edge is a welcome sight.
 For those applications that were designed for Internet Explorer all those years ago, they still work with Edge whilst having all the other benefits of a Chromium engine.
 However, the legacy version of Edge will not support Business Central.
 In the same fashion, for those worried about having to redo their established bookmarked pages and passwords, don’t worry!
 They can all be imported across!
-This helps retain the familiar feel and efficiency to the users browser.
+This helps retain the familiar feel to the user, whilst switching to an enhanced operator.

 So I suppose the key question when considering changing browser’s is what can this new model bring me?
 Well, it’s important to note Edge retains the familiar feel of using Business Central.
 What can be said for differences is that it’s a faster engine; expect any few second long delays for actions to be reduced dramatically.